 - Toronto Rehab, University Health Network

 - West Park Healthcare Centre

-For more information on these services or other rehabilitations hospitals within the GTA, please go to the GTA Rehab Finder website.
+For more information about stroke services within the GTA, click on the links above.
+Information can also be found on the GTA Rehab Finder website.

 E-Stroke Rehab Referral System